jae686/srl-tutorials/02_first_point_line_quad/02_first_point_line_quad.md

 TODO : add a small vector primer

 ## SRL::Scene2D

-In order to draw things in 2D space, SRL supplies the `SRL::Scene2d` class.
+In order to draw things in 2D space, SRL supplies the `SRL::Scene2D` class.
-This class allows you to draw, via the VDP 1, into the screen.
+This class allows you to draw, via the VDP 1, to the screen.

 This class allows you to easily draw lines, quads and sprites.